afranken/All-In-One-Favicon/readme.txt

 You are probably using a WordPress Multisite installation?
 Then you'll need to add "ico" to the allowed file types property on the "Super Admin -> Options" page.

-* Why does my favicon show up in all browsers but the Internet Explorer?
+* Internet Explorer: Why does my favicon show up in the backend but not in the frontend or not at all?

 Internet Explorer behaves weird, not only when favicons are concerned.
 You may take a look at this
 <a href="http://jeffcode.blogspot.com/2007/12/why-doesnt-favicon-for-my-site-appear.html">FAQ</a>.